 Originally the town comprised 300 permanent houses, pre-cut and fabricated in England but assembled on site.
 Fourteen different plans were used to eliminate the sameness of appearance.
 There were 190 temporary houses and hostel buildings with accommodation for 1,275 workers.
 All services were installed, including roads, water supply, drainage, sewerage, and electricity.

 Great attention was paid to all details, including the provision to convert the workshop and stores buildings to factories for light industries after the completion of the dam.
 There were very few old buildings moved into the town from the Darlingford area.

 The original shops were in High Street, now Moore Park and were of a temporary design.
 The first block of eight permanent shops were built and occupied in 1954, followed by the bakery and the block facing east several years later.During the construction days, movies were shown every night and a talented revue company was formed from the local population.
 Variety shows and plays were performed frequently.

 AFTER THE CONSTRUCTION:

 On completion of the dam, the works area was purchased by the Masonite company for the manufacture of wallboard, but closed a few years later.
-These buildings are now occupied by various light industries.
+These buildings are now occupied by businesses associated with the building and maintenance of the current Houseboat Fleet on Lake Eildon.
 The authorities at the time recognised the fact that Lake Eildon had great potential as a recreational area and made provisions for boating, fishing and picnicking facilities around the shores of the lake.

 To contact us about the design of this website, please contact the best wedding videography company in Melbourne – Turbo Productions, who are also the designers and maintenance of this website.